ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/README.md

 ## Description

 Arduino Uno clone for mounting with GIRA 55 standard frames.
 A Siemens KNX bus coupler can be mounted on the back.
 There is also a temperature sensor at the front.
+Needs an ATMega368 with Arduino bootloader.

 **NOTICE: All brands mentioned are for explanation purposes only.
-This is not an official GIRA or Siemens product and just a pure DIY project.**
+This is NOT an official GIRA or Siemens product and just a pure DIY project.**

 *This is just a DIY board, so there is no official KNX stack to configure via the ETS software.*

 ## Preview

-A little look at the finished circuit board (3D model):

 ![](https://github.com/ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/blob/main/preview-top.jpg)

 ![](https://github.com/ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/blob/main/preview-bottom.jpg)

 ## Parts

-Some parts are a hard to come by, so here is a short overview of known distributors (no affiliates).

 | Item      | Part                    | Link  |
 | --------- |:-----------------------:| ----- |